Oxid15/cascade/cascade/docs/source/modules/dataset_zoo.rst

     2022-11-07  2.0

 Averaging over some time-window is also a frequent task in work with time-series.
-Here in ``Average`` you can set the time grain and a quantity to average.
+Here in :class:`~cascade.utils.time_series.Average` you can set the time grain and a quantity to average.

 .. doctest::